s-vdg/s-vdg.github.io/content/publication/analyzing-symmetries-of-swarms-of-mobile-robots-using-equivariant-dynamical-systems/index.md

   The theory of equivariant dynamical systems is used to deduce a hierarchy along which symmetries of a robot swarm can potentially increase following an arbitrary protocol.

+  In essence, a symmetry increase describes situations where a swarm evolves from an asymmetric to a more symmetric configuration, e.g., when scattered robots converge toward a regular polygon.

   By decoupling the <span style="font-variant:small-caps;">Look</span> phase from the <span style="font-variant:small-caps;">Compute</span> and <span style="font-variant:small-caps;">Move</span> phases in the mathematical description of an <span style="font-variant:small-caps;">LCM</span> cycle, this hierarchy can be characterized in terms of automorphisms of connectivity graphs.

   In particular, we find all possible types of symmetry increase, if the decoupled <span style="font-variant:small-caps;">Compute</span> and <span style="font-variant:small-caps;">Move</span> phase is invertible.